pierrediedhiou/cybersecurity-journey/linux-commands.md

 ## Networking
 - ss -tuln — Show all listening ports
-- ss -tulnp — Show listening ports with process names
+- ss -tulnp — Show listening ports with process names -h flag to use to display in a "human redable"